Bbouley/promises-es6/instructions/example/step-5.md

 1. What are some other promise libraries?
 Find at least 3.
 1. You can handle the above thrown error with a `.catch()`; implement this on the above example so that the error logs the following message:

   ```
   Error during the promise chain: Boom!
   ```
 1. Check out [Promise.method](http://bluebirdjs.com/docs/api/promise.method.html).
   * Rewrite `simplePromise()` using `Promise.method`.

+^^^(I'm not sure how to start this, I'm finding it quite confusing, as its showing a class prototype function?
+I'm not sure how to convert this to the correct format for a promise)

 [[Back](step-4.md)] - [[Continue](step-6.md)]